Federal Perkins Loan

-The Perkins Loan is a low-interest, need-based loan and is typically awarded to freshman and sophomore level students.
+The Perkins Loan is a low-interest, need-based loan that is typically awarded to Pell Grant eligible students.
 The loan amount ranges from $500 to $2000 per school year and is awarded by the University.
 This loan is available to students enrolled full- or part-time.
 Eligibility and loan amount are determined by the FAFSA.

 If you have been awarded a Perkins loan, federal law requires that you complete a Perkins Loan Master Promissory Note (MPN) and Entrance Counseling before you will be eligible to receive your funds.
 You may access these documents by clicking on the links below: